 Explore Old Delhi, particularly its off-beat attractions, some more.

 6 a.m.: Feeling energetic?
 Rise and shine early for a morning bike tour of Old Delhi operated by Delhi by Bicycle (daily, 6.30 a.m. to 10 a.m. including a stop for breakfast either at Karim's or a heritage mansion).
 There are three tours available, each focusing on different aspects of Old Delhi.
 The cost is 1,865 rupees per person.

 Noon: Head to Lakhori restaurant at Haveli Dharampura (2293 Bazar Gulian Road, Gali Guliyan, Dharampura), a painstakingly restored 200 year old mansion in the heart of Old Delhi, for a lazy Sunday brunch that extends well into the afternoon.
 You'll be transported back to the Mughal era.
-A less expensive choice is the legendary Moti Mahal (3704 Netaji Subhash Marg, Daryaganj), which was established in 1947 after India's Independence from British rule.
+A less expensive option, also in a 200 year old mansion, is the ambient Walled City Cafe & Lounge (898 Motor Market Gali, Choori Walan, near Jama Masjid).
+Alternatively, the legendary Moti Mahal (3704 Netaji Subhash Marg, Daryaganj), was established in 1947 after India's Independence from British rule.
 It was one of the first restaurants to bring Peshawari tandoori cuisine to Delhi.

 2.30 p.m.: If you're a bird-lover, spend some time at the Charity Birds Hospital at Digambar Jain Temple (off Netaji Subhash Marg, opposite the Red Fort), where up to 60 birds a day are taken in and treated free of cost.